pakkefabrikken/siahosting-windows/README.md

 # siahosting-windows
 Fix for sia hosting on windows

-replace xxx with your own values and save as powershell file
+replace xxx with your own values and save as powershell file, and run the script scheduled for repeat every 10 min.

 $url = 'https://api.siacentral.com/v2/troubleshoot/xxx';